Long Short-Term Transformer for Online Action Detection: Abstract

 \section{Abstract}

-In this paper, we present Long Short-term TRansformer (LSTR), a new temporal modeling algorithm for online action detection, by employing a long- and short-term memories mechanism that is able to model prolonged sequence data.
-It consists of an LSTR encoder that is capable of dynamically exploiting coarse-scale historical information from an extensively long time window (\eg, 2048 long-range frames of up to 8 minutes), together with an LSTR decoder that focuses on a short time window (\eg, 32 short-range frames of 8 seconds) to model the fine-scale characterization of the ongoing event.
-Compared to prior work, LSTR provides an effective and efficient method to model long videos with less heuristic algorithm design.
-LSTR achieves significantly improved results on standard online action detection benchmarks, THUMOS'14, TVSeries, and HACS Segment, over the existing state-of-the-art approaches.
-Extensive empirical analysis validates the setup of the long- and short-term memories and the design choices of LSTR.
+We present Long Short-term TRansformer (LSTR), a temporal modeling algorithm for online action detection, which employs a long- and short-term memory mechanism to model prolonged sequence data.
+It consists of an LSTR encoder that dynamically leverages coarse-scale historical information from an extended temporal window (\eg, 2048 frames spanning of up to 8 minutes), together with an LSTR decoder that focuses on a short time window (\eg, 32 frames spanning 8 seconds) to model the fine-scale characteristics of the data.
+Compared to prior work, LSTR provides an effective and efficient method to model long videos with fewer heuristics, which is validated by extensive empirical analysis.
+LSTR achieves state-of-the-art performance on three standard online action detection benchmarks, THUMOS'14, TVSeries, and HACS Segment.
+Code has been made available at: \url{https://xumingze0308.github.io/projects/lstr}.